bbalganjjm/natural_js/html/naturaljs/gtst/gtst0100_en_US.md

 Back to the point...
 Natural-JS environment settings are stored in the Context(N.context) object.
 N.context.attr("architecture").page.context value in the above syntaxes is a very important value among the environment settings.
 This value is specify for jQuery-selector string of the container element that contained Natural-JS's component elements.
 In other words, specify the dynamically unchanging element box that contained page content.
 In addition, Specify the container element selector that stores the N.alert HTML element in N.context.attr("ui").alert.context value.
 You specify the same element usually as the N.context.attr("architecture").page.context value.
 Resources of components supported by Natural-UI such as Tab (N.tab), Popup (N.popup), and Datepicker (N.datepicker) are created in the area specified here(N.context.attr...context) and when the page is changed, it will return the browser's resources by overwriting it again.
 When developing a Single Page Web Application that does not redirect pages, you don't have to manage browser resources separately.
 For other environment setting values, refer to [Config Example] in [API/DEMO] > [Natural-CORE] > [[Config](#cmVmcjAxMDIlMjRDb25maWckaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDEwMi5odG1s)] menu.

-<p class="alert">If you are using the Documents (N.docs) component, you do not need to specify it.</p>
+<p class="alert">If you are using the Documents(N.docs) component, you do not need to specify it.</p>
-<p class="alert">If it is not a SPA (Single Page Application), set it to "body".</p>
+<p class="alert">If it is not a SPA(Single Page Application), set it to "body".</p>

-In N.config (natural.config.js), the global settings for most UI components are specified, and all components are based on the options set here.
+In <a href="#cmVmcjAxMDIlMjRDb25maWckaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDEwMi5odG1s">Config(natural.config.js)</a>, the global settings for most UI components are specified, and all components are based on the options set here.

 Natural-JS's component option's applied priority is as follows.

 1. The specified option values when initializing the component
-2. The specified options values in N.config
+2. The specified options values in <a href="#cmVmcjAxMDIlMjRDb25maWckaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDEwMi5odG1s">Config(natural.config.js)</a>
 3. The default option values ​​of component

-Option values ​​not specified in the configuration file (natural.config.js) among the default option values ​​of the component class is if you do not specify any options at component initialization it works as the default option value of the component class.
+Option values ​​not specified in the <a href="#cmVmcjAxMDIlMjRDb25maWckaHRtbCUyRm5hdHVyYWxqcyUyRnJlZnIlMkZyZWZyMDEwMi5odG1s">Config(natural.config.js)</a> among the default option values ​​of the component class is if you do not specify any options at component initialization it works as the default option value of the component class.
 If you want to set the default option value of a component class that is not defined in the configuration file as the site global option value you can add it to the component part of the configuration file.
 For example, if you want to set the default height of all grid components body areas within the site to 300 pixels you can add the following to the N.context.attr ("ui").grid property

 ```
 N.context.attr("ui", {